programmer290399/Connecting-PyQt5-to-Sqlite/README.md

 # Simple PoC for connecting PyQt5 to Sqlite

 ## Prerequisites :
-* Git: you must have git installed on your machine.
+_The **How to Setup** section assumes you have installed and/or are familiar with the following:_
+* Git
     > You can find how to install git [Here](https://www.linode.com/docs/development/version-control/how-to-install-git-on-linux-mac-and-windows/)
 * Anaconda
+    > You can find how to install Anaconda [Here](https://www.datacamp.com/community/tutorials/installing-anaconda-windows)
+* PyQt5
+    > You can find a comprehensive tutorial on PyQt5 [Here](https://www.youtube.com/playlist?list=PLzMcBGfZo4-lB8MZfHPLTEHO9zJDDLpYj)

 ## How to setup :